• IRIS Center

 Step 3: Diagnostic Assessment

-Problems Analyzed from Coles’s Worksheet
+Problems Analyzed from Cole’s Worksheet

 Problem Number Problem Error

-Problem 2 The problem is 47 minus 39.
-Cole has answered 12.
+Problem 2 47 minus 39 equals 12.

 Activity: Step 3